MBS Highway Housing Index, March 2025

 National Data

-The MBS Highway National Housing Index in February 2025 rose 5 points month-over-month to 41.
-This compares with a 12 point gain at the same time last year (42 → 54).
+The MBS Highway National Housing Index in March 2025 rose 4 points month-over-month to 45.
+This compares with a 2 point gain at the same time last year (54 → 56).
 As a reminder, an index level of 50 represents the breakeven point between contraction (<50) and expansion (>50).
-In general, while market sentiment today is stronger than it was in early-2023, it is much weaker than it was in early 2024.

 Regional Data